arruko/aws-sts/README.md

 # AWS STS Role

 This Ansible [role](https://galaxy.ansible.com/arruko/aws_sts) allows a user to assume a given role, generating temporary security credentials that can be used to assume the role.
+I've based on original role to add `awscli` configuration before role starts to authenticate with AWS.

 ## Requirements